DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 <p>This small chamber contains a stone coffin resting on a stone bier.
 The air in this crypt hangs heavy with sorrow.</p>
 </div>

-The players cannot help Rose or Thorn’s ghosts find peace by placing their remains in their coffins.
-Neither [[Non-Player Characters#Rosavalda "Rose" Durst|Rose]] nor [[Non-Player Characters#Thornboldt "Thorn" Durst|Thorn]] finds these crypts comforting.
+The players cannot help Rose or Thorn's ghosts find peace by placing their remains in their coffins.
+Neither [[dnd/strahd-reloaded/Appendices/Non-Player Characters#Rosavalda "Rose" Durst|Rose]] nor [[dnd/strahd-reloaded/Appendices/Non-Player Characters#Thornboldt "Thorn" Durst|Thorn]] finds these crypts comforting.
 Both prefer to leave as quickly as possible.

-### Cult Initiates’ Quarters
+### Cult Initiates' Quarters
 <span class="citation"><em>This scene takes place in Appendix B: Area 24.</em></span>

-This room is largely as described in <span class="citation">Cult Initiates’ Quarters (p.
+This room is largely as described in <span class="citation">Cult Initiates' Quarters (p.
 218)</span>.

 As the characters move to descend to the <span class="citation">Well and Cultist Quarters (p.
 218)</span>, a sudden splashing sound can be heard—which then quickly subsides.

 ### Well and Cultist Quarters
 <span class="citation"><em>This scene takes place in Appendix B: Area 25.</em></span>